Friends of the Library

 Turner House by Angela Flournoy.

 Class topics rotate and include Internet searching, Microsoft

 E-mail, HeritageQuest genealogy database, Twitter, Skype, Facebook, and Homework Help

 computers available to first arrivals on a first come, first serve

 & Topics for Classes are:

-movie is shown every other Thursday at 6:20 p.m.
+or contemporary film is shown every other Thursday at 6:20 p.m.